rjkviegas/skills-workshops/week-2/oop_3/README.md

 This is a workshop to introduce you to the idea of Object-Oriented delegation.

+## Learning Objectives:

+- Describe 'delegation' as "the delegation of a responsibility to another class".
+- Explain what is meant by the advice "Delegate, Delegate, Delegate".
+- Implement OOP delegation.

 ### Instructions

 This project contains two main implementations of a program to get clothes dry-cleaned.
 One implementation (`/terrible`) demonstrates a poor understanding of the above principle.
 The other (`/great`) demonstrates a good understanding.